What is a testicular tumor?

 The reason why a particular pet may develop this, or any tumor or cancer, is not straightforward.
 Very few tumors and cancers have a single known cause.
 Most seem to be caused by a complex mix of risk factors, some environmental and some genetic or hereditary.

 "Certain breeds of dogs may be more predisposed to the development of testicular tumors."

 In the case of testicular tumors, cryptorchid pets [pets with undescended testicles (i.e., the testicles are retained within the abdomen or in the passage through the abdominal wall into the genital region)], have a tendency to develop Sertoli cell tumors and seminomas, but not interstitial cell tumors.
 Older cryptorchid dogs (greater than 6 years of age) have a much higher tendency to develop some form of testicular cancer; older dogs in general have a higher rate of developing these tumors.

 Certain breeds of dogs may be more predisposed to the development of testicular tumors, including Boxer Dogs, German Shepherds, Afghan Hounds, Weimaraners, Shetland Sheepdogs, Collie Dogs, and the Maltese.

 What are the clinical signs?

 Most dogs with testicular tumors do not have any obvious clinical signs.
-Some dogs do, however, and these vary depending on the type of tumor and the tumor location.
+Any clinical signs seen will vary depending on the type of tumor and the tumor location.